-Looking for some outdoor fun in Washington D.C.?
+Looking for some free outdoor fun in Washington D.C.?
 One of the best things to do in D.C. is visit the magnificent Hirshhorn Sculpture Garden.

 In 1966, he bequeathed nearly 6,000 works from his personal collection to the Smithsonian Institution.
 As a result, the spectacular and groundbreaking museum was built.

 The architect, Gordon Bunshaft, sought to create “a large piece of functional sculpture” where art could be exhibited “without architectural distractions.”
 It allows the museum to present art in different ways.